-Ultracold fermionic atoms have attracted a lot of attention in the last decade.
-The fermions here can exhibit BCS pairing or can form molecules and undergo Bose Einstein condensation(BEC).
-The crossover from BCS to BEC can be controlled by a magnetic field capable of providing Feshbach resonance\cite{grein,zw1, pat, leggett,eagl, noz,rand2,melo,rann,levin1,ohashi,holland, fuchs, manini,strinati1, sheehy, raka2}.
-An interesting variation in this situation is the introduction of an imbalance in the fermion number.
-Pairing now has to work around the fact that not all fermions of type A(one of the species) have a fermion of type B to pair with.
+Ultracold two-component Fermi gases have attracted a lot of attention in the last two decades.
+Feshbach-coupled fermionic systems enjoy an enormous tunability in terms of the interactomic interaction, and can exhibit a crossover from BCS pairing to Bose Einstein condensation(BEC) of fermion pairs \cite{grein,zw1, pat, leggett,eagl, noz,rand2,melo,rann,levin1,ohashi, ohashi2,holland, fuchs, manini,strinati1, sheehy, sheehy2,shin5, raka2}.
+An interesting variation in this situation is the introduction of an imbalance in the population of the two species.
+Pairing now has to work around the fact that not all fermions of type A(one of the species) have a fermion of type B (the other species) to pair with.
+These can either be two different types of fermionic atoms, or, two hyperfine states of the same atom (for simplicity, we use the $\uparrow$ and $\downarrow$ symbols to denote them): and one has a larger population than the other.
 This is equivalent to considering superconductivity in the presence of an external magnetic field which creates an imbalance of spin up and spin down states.